juju/docs/src/en/charms-bundles.md

 [Juju mailing list][juju-list].

 !!!
 Note:
-    Make sure you've added a brief explanation of your bundle within the `description` field of your bundle's yaml file.
+    Make sure you've added a brief explanation of what your bundle does within the `description` field of your bundle's yaml file.

 [store]: https://jujucharms.com/q/?type=bundle
 [store-docs]: ./authors-charm-store.html